 If Magellan does not completely approve a service for you, we will tell you in a letter.
 This letter is called a Notice of Action.
 The letter will tell you why the doctor made the decision.
-You or someone legally authorized to do so, can ask for a free copy of the criteria, guidelines, or any other information we used to make the decision by calling 1-800-424-4489.
+You or someone legally authorized to do so, can ask for a free copy of the criteria, guidelines, or any other information we used to make the decision by calling 1-800-424-4489, or go to www.MagellanofLouisiana.com.